Manage GCP KMS Crypto Key IAM Policies

 • Service account impersonation (serviceAccount:email format)

-• Domain-wide access (domain:example.com format)
+• Domain-wide grants (domain:example.com format)

 Let's manage GCP KMS Crypto Key IAM Policies